isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/manage-metadata.md

+---
+title: Manage metadata
+description: Learn how to Manage metadata
+---

 # Manage metadata {#id221EJ0500LI}

 Metadata is the description or definition of your content.
 This metadata is useful for defining your article or a map.
 For example, the PDF metadata may consist of the properties of a document like a title, author, subject, keywords, and language.
 AEM Guides provides various tools which can help you define metadata for your content.